 Social games appear to be outlawed based on the state’s vague laws that prohibit gambling wherever it takes place.
 No state statute provides an exact definition of gambling but the state seems to group poker in with gambling in State Statute § 2133 that makes it an offense to play “cards, dice, tables or other game for money or other valuable in a common gambling house…”

-Vermont Betting Sites that are Safe and Legal
+Legal Vermont Betting Sites

 Horse and Greyhound Betting: